MoOx/phenomic/docs/content/docs/faq.md

 ### Navigation links with active class

-With statinamic, a user can request a page with or with out trailing `index.html`.
+With statinamic, a user can request a page with or without the trailing `index.html`.
-If you are using `react-router` `<Link />` component with `activeClassName` property, React will warn the above message.
+If you are using `react-router` `<Link />` component with the `activeClassName` property, React will warn with the above message.
 We provided a `<LinkWrapper />` component to cover this case.

 ```diff